Develomentional/ostr_license/README.md

 The *Open Security Tool & Research license* is a Open Source license, based directly on the [MIT License](http://opensource.org/licenses/MIT), with the addition of a disclaimer at the end.
 The goal of the disclaimer is to establish "dual use" status, and warn end users that use without authorization may be illegal.

 At this point, this license is a proposal to the community, to determine suitability, and usefulness.
 The goal is to define a standard, open, interoperable license that addresses the unique needs and concerns of the security community.

+###Added Text

+This text is added to the end of the standard MIT license:

+    THE AUTHORS OF THIS SOFTWARE ARE NOT RESPONSIBLE FOR ANY UNAUTHORIZED USE OR USE THAT VIOLATES LOCAL LAWS.
+USE OF THIS SOFTWARE ON SYSTEM(S) WITHOUT PROPER AUTHORIZATION MAY BE ILLEGAL.
+THE END USER ASSUMES ALL RESPONSIBILITY FOR THE USE OF THIS SOFTWARE AND COMPLIANCE WITH APPLICABLE LAWS.
+THIS SOFTWARE IS INTENDED FOR RESEARCH AND LEARNING PURPOSES; OTHER USES ARE AT THE RESPONSIBILITY OF THE END USER.

-###License Text
+###Full License Text

     OSTR License (Open Security Tool & Research License)